TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    Return an enumerate object. *iterable* must be a sequence, an :term:`iterator`, or some other object which supports iteration.
-   The :meth:`~iterator.__next__` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from *start* which defaults to 0) and the values obtained from iterating over *iterable*.
+   The :meth:`~iterator.__next__` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (kutoka *start* which defaults to 0) and the values obtained kutoka iterating over *iterable*.

       >>> seasons = ['Spring', 'Summer', 'Fall', 'Winter']
       >>> list(enumerate(seasons))